Ampla Health Yuba

 • Specialty care

-The project aligns with the Sutter County Community Health Assessment 2022, which identified a critical need to increase healthcare providers in low-income areas, particularly for minority communities.
+The project aligns with the Sutter County Community Health Assessment 2022, which identified a critical need to increase healthcare providers in low-income areas, particularly for communities.
 By providing access to specialized healthcare services, the center helps combat high rates of chronic diseases and bridges the healthcare gap that previously existed.

 The importance of NMTC investments cannot be overstated in making projects like this a reality.
 Ampla Health, a nonprofit organization, already maxing out its equity and traditional debt capabilities, required the NMTC to close the gap necessary and allowed the project to move forward with critical upfront capital, offering below-market interest rates and flexible lending features to ensure the project’s financial sustainability.